MrKai77/Loop/CONTRIBUTING.md

 **IF YOUR BUILD FAILS** You've got a few options:

 1. Review the issue, if it's giving `Luminare cannot be found` remove Luminare from the Frameworks list, and readd it.
-2. If there is a `nonzero codesign` issue, follow the above steps and clear your build cache.
+2. If there is a `Command CodeSign failed with a nonzero exit code` issue, follow the above steps and clear your build cache.
 3. If it's a code issue, review your code and adjust accordingly.

 Now, you're on your own.
 We hope you'll make some nice Swift code.
 On each build you attempt, `SwiftLint` will run. **DO NOT** turn this off.
 When you submit your PR, this will run another check to validate you have the correct formatting.
 If the format is wrong, your request will be rejected.